s-abdullaev/meteostations-status/README.md

    ```

 7. Configure GitHub Pages:
-   - Go to your repository on GitHub
+   - Go to your repository on GitHub: https://github.com/s-abdullaev/meteostations-status
    - Click on "Settings"
    - Scroll down to "Pages" section in the sidebar
    - Under "Source", select "Deploy from a branch"
    - Select the "main" branch and "/ (root)" folder
    - Click "Save"
    - Wait a few minutes for your site to be published
-   - Your site will be available at https://YOUR_USERNAME.github.io/YOUR_REPO_NAME/
+   - Your site will be available at https://s-abdullaev.github.io/meteostations-status/

 ## Notes